 Types of Endoplasmic Reticulum

-There are two types of Endoplasmic reticulum such as Rough Endoplasmic Reticulum (RER) and Smooth Endoplasmic Reticulum (SER).
+There are two types of ER such as Rough Endoplasmic Reticulum (RER) and Smooth Endoplasmic Reticulum (SER).
 Rough endoplasmic reticulum is also known as granular endoplasmic reticulum because it is attached with ribosomes while smooth endoplasmic reticulum is also known as agranular endoplasmic reticulum because they do not have attached ribosome with them.

 Chemical Composition of Endoplasmic Reticulum